Locally Compact Quantum Groups. A von Neumann Algebra Approach: The antipode: construction and properties. Densities

-\bf 1.
-The antipode: construction and properties.
-Densities. \rm \nl Let $M$ be a von Neumann algebra and denote by $M\ot M$ the von Neumann tensor product of $M$ with itself.
-Recall the following definition which is the basic ingredient of this paper.
+Let~$M$ be a~von Neumann algebra and denote by $M\otimes M$ the von Neumann tensor product of~$M$ with itself.
+Recall the following def\/inition which is the basic ingredient of this paper.
+Let us also assume that~$M$ acts on the Hilbert space $\mathcal H$ in standard form.